frangucc/thenodechronbook/chapter_1.md

 There always something M-E-S-S-E-D U-P going on with humans and tech.

 Some big mistakes in our very recent past really sucked.
-There's consequences to everything, sometimes, it's unfair - look at nuclear energy; this G-O-S-H-D-A-R-N sciences is making the planet sick!
+There's consequences to everything, sometimes, it's unfair - look at nuclear energy; this G-O-S-H-D-A-R-N science is making the planet sick!
 It's poisoning our land and oceans!!!!
-Damn.
-Fukishima.
+Damn you Fukishima.

-It's messin up the whole West Coast.
-A-N-D N-O-B-O-D-Y's even talking about it!
+It's messin up the whole West Coast. and N-O-B-O-D-Y's even talking about it!

 ![](http://fukushimawatch.com/wp-content/uploads/2016/07/fukushima_radiation_nuclear_fallout_map.jpg)

-> FRANCHINO _ I think about the teenager who is reading this bookn and what their generation must be up against.
+> AUTHOR NOTE: _ I think about the teenager who is reading this bookn and what their generation must be up against.
 I think about the responsibility they will have at some point to shape the horizon - to fix all this "technical debt."

 Check this out.
 The Hacker Way is a philosophy.
 It can act like a religion, and in the end, it's nothing more than a way of thinking shaped by nothing more than a collection of words and emotions, behaviors and attitudes.
 It contains the theory that we as a people, will not stand for bullshit.